-Located beneath the liver in the RUQ, the gallbladder is a small organ that stores bile.
-Gallstones sometimes block bile flow out of the gallbladder, causing stretching of the organ and RUQ pain.
+Located beneath the liver within the RUQ, the gallbladder is a small organ that stores bile.
+Gallstones sometimes block the flow of bile out of the gallbladder, causing stretching of the organ and RUQ pain.

 Located in the RUQ, the liver is the largest solid organ in the body.
-It has a capsule with many nerve endings located along the surface.
+Its surface is covered by a thick capsule, which contains many nerves.
 Conditions that stretch the liver capsule often trigger pain.

 Kidney stones can irritate the urinary tract or block urine flow from the kidneys.
 This blockage may cause the kidneys to become inflamed and enlarged, triggering pain.
 Cysts on the kidneys can also cause discomfort by stretching the tissue over the kidneys.

-- Centers for Disease Control and Prevention: National Hospital Ambulatory Medical Care Survey: 2010 Emergency Department Summary Tables
+- Centers for Disease Control and Prevention: National Hospital Ambulatory Medical Care Survey: 2015 Emergency Department Summary Tables

 - Gut and Liver: Epidemiology of Gallbladder Disease: Cholelithiasis and Cancer

 - National Institute of Diabetes and Digestive and Kidney Diseases: The Burden of Digestive Diseases in the United States

 - Merck Manual Professional Version: Acute Abdominal Pain

 - Merck Manual Professional Version: Herpes Zoster (Shingles; Acute Posterior Ganglionitis)